 Bioenergy has a great advantage over other renewable energy sources such as wind or solar energy: it is independent of weather-related influences and can be generated at the exact moment when electricity is needed.
 Furthermore, bioenergy can be stored very well in the form of biogas.

 The funding area "Energetic use of biogenic residual and waste materials" supports the further development of the energetic utilisation of biomass, especially residual and waste materials, in order to efficiently generate green electricity.
 Among other things, plant components are to be optimised and plant concepts made more flexible and automated.
-One focus of research funding by the Federal Ministry for Economic Affairs and Energy (BMWI) is to integrate energy from biomass into the overall energy system.
+One focus of research funding by the Federal Ministry for Economic Affairs and Climate Action (BMWK) is to integrate energy from biomass into the overall energy system.

-In 2020, the BMWi approved 38 new projects on these topics and made 7.7 million euros available for this purpose.
-Around 8.7 million euros have been invested in 181 ongoing projects in the course of this year.
+In 2022, the BMWK approved 59 new projects on these topics and made 12.5 million euros available for this purpose.
+Around 10.4 million euros have been invested in 197 ongoing projects in the course of this year.

-Biomass as a whole is in second place in electricity production from renewable sources behind wind energy, on a par with photovoltaics.
-Around 20 percent of the gross electricity from all renewable sources was produced from biomass in 2020.
+Biomass as a whole is in third place in electricity production from renewable sources behind wind energy and photovoltaics.
+Around 18 percent of the gross electricity from all renewable sources was produced from biomass in 2022.